Visit the institution website for COVID‑19 updates

-Applicants will have, or be expected to achieve, a first class Honours (Bachelors or Masters), or overseas equivalent in the physical sciences or engineering.
+Successful candidates will have an aptitude for theory and simulation and already have, or expect to achieve, a first class (or equivalent) Bachelor’s or Master’s degree in the physical sciences or a branch of engineering.

 Months of entry

 The aim of the course is to train a new generation of multi-disciplinary scientists who relish the challenge of understanding mathematically complex physical phenomena, and who want to apply their talent for theory to tackle some of the most pressing technological challenges facing modern society.